Ungerer221/Ideation-Term4-Project/README.md

 [Ungerer Hattingh](https://github.com/Ungerer221)

 # Contact 📞
-you can contact me at...
+you can contact me on github or at...

 # Acknowledgements
 - HugeIcons